vectorgrp/sil-kit/README.rst

 ================================
-The Vector SilKit
+The Vector SIL Kit
 ================================

-The Vector SilKit is a runtime component that enables distributed simulation for automative applications.
-This README is intended to provide you with quick start on how to build the SilKit.
+The Vector SIL Kit is a runtime component that enables distributed simulation for automative applications.
+This README is intended to provide you with quick start on how to build the Vector SIL Kit.

-For documentation on using the SilKit, see the html documentation, which can be generated when building the SilKit (cf. Customizing the Build) and is provided in pre-built form with the SilKit packages.
+For documentation on using the Vector SIL Kit, see the html documentation, which can be generated when building the Vector SIL Kit (cf. Customizing the Build) and is provided in pre-built form with the SIL Kit packages.

 Getting Started - GIT Clone